Last updated on October 10, 2023

 - Let your employees bring their pets to work.

 - Allow employees to have their cameras off during Zoom meetings.

-- Offer Summer Fridays, allowing employees to leave work/sign off a couple of hours early on Fridays during the summer months.
+- Offer Summer Fridays, allowing employees to end work a couple of hours early on Fridays during the summer months.

 - Implement a more casual dress code (or do away with the dress code altogether).

 - Turn an unused space in the office into a yoga or meditation room.

 - Organize weekly wellness events, like mindfulness sessions or nature walks during lunch.

 4. Stand out by offering benefits large companies can’t easily offer.